redbear/IoT_pHAT/README.md

 ### Bluetooth

-* The default UART clock will not work for the Bluetooth, we need to add set the clock to 48MHz (working with the [RPi team](https://github.com/redbear/IoT_pHAT/issues/4) so that we do not need to change the clock).
+* The default UART clock (3 MHz) will not work for the Bluetooth, so we need to set the clock to 48 MHz ([issue 4](https://github.com/redbear/IoT_pHAT/issues/4), it will be fixed in the next release of Raspbian, [raspberrypi/firmware/issues/643](https://github.com/raspberrypi/firmware/issues/643)).

 	- use `$ sudo nano /boot/config.txt` to edit the file
 	- add `init_uart_clock=48000000` to the end